brunorijsman/rift-python/doc/disaggregation-feature-guide.md

 ## Disaggregation

 The concept of disaggregation has also been around for a long time.
-Disaggregation is the opposite of aggregation: it take a single less specific route (the aggregate route) and splits it up into several more speficic routes.
+Disaggregation is the opposite of aggregation: it takes a single less specific route (the aggregate route) and splits it up into several more speficic routes.

 The most common use case for disaggregation is traffic engineering.
 For example, an enterprise